MathCancer/PhysiCell/counter_based_rng.md

 Unlike Fixes 1 and 2, this doesn't need `ordered`: a `max` over a fixed set of candidate values is the same regardless of the order you compare them in, so a plain `#pragma omp critical` around the read-compare-write is enough to make it both race-free and deterministic.

 ### Fix 4: cell secretion/uptake into shared diffusion voxels

-This was the one that actually explained the residual, hard-to-pin-down mismatches in a rules-driven multi-cell-type model, after Fixes 1–3 were already in place and confirmed to not be the cause (isolated by testing with those mechanisms enabled, disabled, and recombined).

 PhysiCell's real per-cell secretion path is `Cell_Container::update_all_cells()`'s first loop → `Secretion::advance()` → `Basic_Agent::simulate_secretion_and_uptake()` (in [BioFVM/BioFVM_basic_agent.cpp](BioFVM/BioFVM_basic_agent.cpp)), which does: